mrochk/NN.c/README.md

 # nn.c
-Neural Network from scratch in C (regression tasks).
+Neural Networks from scratch in C.